 Hopefully after the Oct.
 24 election, school trustees will work with the minister to ensure that Manitoba students are well educated while also constraining the rising cost of education.

-Alexandra Burnett is a junior research associate and Rodney A. Clifton is a senior fellow at the Frontier Centre for Public Policy.
+Rodney A. Clifton is a senior fellow at the Frontier Centre for Public Policy.
+This commentary was co-authored by Alexandra Burnett, a FCCP junior research associate.